jo102tz/LibReDE-SARDE/README.md

 For the proper execution of SARDE, a few Prerequisites are required.

 - [LibReDE](http://descartes.tools/librede) at least version 1.1 required. (however we recommend that you check out the current development branch).
 - [An R interpreter](https://www.r-project.org/) version 3.3 or higher.
 Make sure, that both R and your Java version are 64-Bit installations (or both 32-Bit).
 Furthermore, ensure that both Java and the R interpreter are added to the PATH of your system.
-(SARDE comes with [rJava](https://www.rforge.net/rJava/), which enables the optimization engine to run R scripts.)
+Furthermore, install the `rJava` package for the R installation.
+(SARDE works with [rJava](https://www.rforge.net/rJava/), which enables the optimization engine to run R scripts.)

 Just add R_HOME with the Path to the R installation on the system (e.g. C:\Program Files\R\R-3.3.1) and PATH with the path to the libraries (e.g. C:\Program Files\R\R-3.3.1\bin\x64;C:\Program Files\Java\jre1.8.0_77\bin\server;C:\Users\Johannes Grohmann\git\ma\tools.descartes.librede.rrde.rinterface\lib;C:\Users\Johannes Grohmann\git\ma\tools.descartes.librede.rrde.rinterface\R\win-library\3.3\rJava\jri\x64) to the EnvironmentVariables in the RunConfiguration

 ### Installation

-Download the source code from [GitLab](https://gitlab2.informatik.uni-wuerzburg.de/descartes/librede-rrde).
+1. Download the source code from [GitLab](https://gitlab2.informatik.uni-wuerzburg.de/descartes/librede-rrde) and integrate it into eclipse.
+2. Make sure that all dependent packages (including LibReDE) can be found, by switching the target build platform to the `Librede Update Site`.
+3. Define the application runtime:
+    1. If not running a 64-Bit version, add `-Dos.name=win32` as argument to the JVM.
+    2. Link R, the downloaded JRI package, and the JRE binary in the `PATH` as environment variable to the JVM.
+    3. Furthermore, link the path to the R installation as `R_HOME` as environment variable to the JVM.

+If you are having troubles with running rJava, check out [this website](http://www.studytrails.com/rjava-eclipse-plugin/rjava-eclipse-plugin/) for troubleshooting.

 ## Using and Executing SARDE